chuckcoughlin/redistrict-colorado/docs/datasets.md

 * [autoredistrict](ftp://autoredistrict.org/pub/shapefiles_2010_vtd/Colorado/2010/2012/vtd/) - Results of the *autoredistrict* application run for the state of Colorado.
-  * autoredistrict_chuck.dbf - fair plan as a result of my personal run of the *autoredistrict* application.
+  * autobd.zip - results from *autoredistrict*  optimizing only for compactness and population equality.
+  * autosm.zip - fully optimized results from *autoredistrict*.

-* [TIGER Shapefiles](https://www.census.gov/geographies/mapping-files/time-series/geo/tiger-data.html)- These are the official US Census Bureau data files.
+* [TIGER Shapefiles](https://www.census.gov/geographies/mapping-files/time-series/geo/tiger-data.html)- It appears that official US Census Bureau data files are no longer available as `shapefiles`.
+They are instead using the proprietary the ESRI GeoDatabase format.
+(See discussion below).
     * ACS_2018_5YR_BG_08.gdb.zip - demographic data by block group from the Census Bureau American Factfinder community survey.
-Data are in ESRI GeoDatabase format and thus must be converted before use.

 #### GeoDatabase
 The application does not handle ESRI GeoDatabase files directly.
-However, these files may be converted to shapefiles using the link below.
+However, these files may be converted to `shapefiles` using the link below.
 The cost is <$10 per conversion. https://mygeodata.cloud/converter/gdb-to-shp